uranium2335/java_projects/README.md

-to look at the code choose the file wished to me looked at then go do SRC
+to look at the code choose the file wished to be looked at then go do SRC